Aircraft Corrosion Protection, III

 If left untouched, corrosion will attack the aluminum and a possible failure of the structure could result.
 Proper treatment will extend the life of the aircraft and keep its market value high, important when you plan to resell it.

 The most common form of corrosion protection is applying a surface layer or coating, either in the form of paint or plating (think of chroming or Alclad).
 This forms an barrier of corrosion resistant material which is easy to apply and cheaper to replace than the structure itself.
-During the build phase of an aircraft, zinc-chromate primer (the yellowish green stuff) is heavily used as protection and as a base for subsequent coats of paint.
+During the build phase of an aircraft, zinc-chromate primer (the yellowish green type spray-on stuff) is heavily used as protection and as a base for subsequent coats of paint.

 Before any treatment with zinc-chromate or other primers the parts will need to be cleaned of ink, glue residue and or grease.
 Read text below on how to do that.